top of page

-Our small team is dedicated to providing a safe space for people to explore and question beyond the only Jewish community they know
+Our team is dedicated to providing a safe space for people to explore and question beyond the only Jewish community they know

 Our Board